 The most common side effect of pancreatic enzymes is constipation.
 Enzymes may also cause nausea, abdominal cramps or diarrhea, though these symptoms are less common.

 Discontinue the use of pancreatic enzymes if any signs of hypersensitivity or allergic reaction appear.
-Pork is used in the preparation of prescription enzymes.
-Therefore, individuals with allergies to pork or pork products should work with their pharmacist, dietitian and doctor to find an appropriate enzyme preparation.
+As pig/porcine is used in the preparation of prescription enzymes, people with allergies or religious guidelines related to pig products should work with their pharmacist, dietitian or doctor to find an appropriate enzyme preparation.
 Pancreatic enzymes may decrease the absorption of some iron salts.
 Tell the doctor and registered dietitian about all current medications and medical conditions while discussing the use of pancreatic enzymes.

 If taken properly, pancreatic enzymes can help prevent weight loss and control symptoms associated with pancreatic enzyme insufficiency.
-Ask the doctor to prescribe the proper pancreatic enzymes.
+Ask the doctor to prescribe the proper pancreatic enzymes for you.